 Phnom Chhnork Temple [map] is a little further off the road, about a 30-minute drive into the countryside on uneven dirt roads.
 It’s lovely to visit both for the cave itself and for the rural landscapes you’ll see on the way.
 There’s one large cavern with a shrine, but a very narrow passage also leads into a deeper set of chambers.
 Going down this passage will seem super sketchy, but locals will be able to show you the way.

-Salt and pepper farms
+Visit salt and pepper farms

 Kampot province was once famous for its high-quality pepper.
 It’s now getting renewed recognition.
 And I have to say, the Kampot peppercorns are pretty darn tasty!
 So much so that I just kept snacking on fresh green peppercorns.